kiarashAlizadeh/emoji-fullGame/README.md

-# quiz-game
+# Emoji-Full Game
-This is an web site made with Html and Css for Quiz Game
+This is an web site made with Html and Css for Emoji Game